Confused about what shoe size you need? Here's all you need to know about women's shoe sizes, plus a handy international shoe size conversion chart.

 A growing number of shoe brands include foot length measurements in their size guides.
 Always look for this and read it closely.

 Shoe brand sizes can be inconsistent too.
-But the length don't lie!
-So if you struggle with picking the right shoe size, buying shoes based on the foot length measurement could be the answer.
+But the lengths don't lie!
+So if you struggle with picking the right shoe size, buying shoes based on the foot length measurement should help.

-There are a few options for measuring your foot length:
+There are a few ways to measure your foot size:

-- Use the brand's printable foot measure guide
+- Use the brand's custom foot measuring chart

-A few brands provide a downloadable measurement kit, which you can print out, stand on and read off your size.
-This is the most reliable method, but you must print the guide at 100% for accurate results.
-So I'd recommend also using another option below to double check.
+A few shoe brands provide a downloadable foot measurement kit, which you can print out, stand on and read off your size.
+This is the most reliable method, but you must print at 100% scale for accurate results.
+So I recommend double checking your shoe size using one of the other ways below too.

 Lay a ruler or stiff measuring tape alongside your foot and read off the measurement in cm at the top of your big toe.

-- Place your bare foot on a sheet of paper
+- Draw around your foot on a sheet of paper

 Draw around your foot with a pencil.
-It can be more accurate to get someone else to do this.
+It's more accurate to get someone else to do this for you.
 Make sure you allow for how far your heel protrudes out above your sole.
-Then just measure your outline in cm with a ruler.
+Then just measure your outline from top to bottom in cm with a ruler.

 You should measure both your feet in centimetres to 1 decimal place e.g. 27.2 cm.
 Multiply this by 10 to get your foot length in millimetres e.g. 272 mm.